DeadLeavez/Leaves-Questrandomizer/readme.md

 - Added quests for 3.11 to vanilla whitelist
 - Added btr to config (disabled by default)
 - Updated for 3.11 (still works on 3.10)
+- Updated the localization from crowdin.
+Thanks to everyone who helped out!